matthiasburger/IronSphere.Extensions/docs/types/LongExtension_Max(Int64,Int64).md

 ```

-public static Int64 Max(this Int64 this, this Int64 maximum)
+public static Int64 Max(this Int64 this, Int64 maximum)
 ```